top of page

 I'm Zara Janjua, a multi-award-winning broadcaster, writer, comedian, and filmmaker.
 You might recognise me from TV, hear my voice on radio and podcasts, or read my work in major publications.

-A Recognised Talent
+A Recognized Talent

 On-Screen & On-Air